Epicureanfriends/dlx/README.md

-# Side By Side - Tusculun Disputations
+# Side By Side - Lucretius

+THE MATERIAL BELOW MUST BE UPDATED!!!!

 Easy visual comparison of different translations or versions of itemized texts;
 e.g. poems, bibles, etc.